jido/Arcadam/README.md

 Arcadam documents can be localised for an international audience.

-Define the "translations" substitution to enable it:
+Define the "translations" replacement value to enable it:

 ```
 :translations: cn en es fr jp kr ru